Resources for Current Students

 BMES - Biomedical Engineering Society: The Vision of the BMES is to serve as the world's leading society of professionals devoted to developing and using engineering and technology to advance human health and well-being.
 The Mission of the BMES is to build and support the biomedical engineering community, locally, nationally and internationally, with activities designed to communicate recent advances, discoveries, and inventions; promote education and professional development; and integrate the perspectives of the academic, medical, governmental, and business sectors.

 Advisor: Dr. Michael Jorgensen, email@example.com

-Engineer of 2020: To ensure our graduates are prepared for the future, the College of Engineering requires students to complete three of six requirements as part of every undergraduate degree: Undergraduate Research; Cooperative Education or Internship; Global Learning or Study Abroad; Service Learning; Leadership; Multidisciplinary Education; and Entrepreneurship and Innovation.
+Engineering Plus: To ensure our graduates are prepared for the future, the College of Engineering requires students to complete three of seven requirements as part of every undergraduate degree: Undergraduate Research; Cooperative Education or Internship; Global Learning or Study Abroad; Service Learning; Leadership; Multidisciplinary Education; and Entrepreneurship and Innovation.